minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - **WithdrawImbalance**: is used for withdrawing custom amounts of assets.
    - _ratio_asset_a_ and _ratio_asset_b_: The ratio of Asset A and Asset B users want to receive after withdrawing
    - _minimum_asset_a_: The minimum amount of asset A which users want to receive, The amount of Asset will be followed by the ratio (_received_asset_b_ = _minimum_asset_a_ * _ratio_asset_b_ / _ratio_asset_a_)
+   - _killable_: Decide the Order behavior in case Order is not meet the slippage tolerance
 - **SwapMultiRouting**: is used for exchanging a specific amount of single asset across multiple Liquidity Pools.
    - _routings_: The routings (including a list of _direction_ and _lp_asset_), which is defined Liquidity Pools the swap is routing through
    - _minimum_receive_: Minimum amount of Asset Out which users want to receive after exchanging